Markets & Research

 These factors are just some of the ways to take the temperature of the U.S. economy.
 One or two negative readings can be meaningless.
 But several key indicators flashing red for a sustained period can foreshadow a gloomier outlook.
 In my view, that time has not yet arrived.

-Regardless of economic conditions, it’s wise to regularly review your asset allocation with your Investment Counselor to ensure that your portfolio is broadly diversified and tailored to your personal needs.
+Regardless of economic conditions, it’s wise to regularly review your asset allocation with your Private Wealth Advisor to ensure that your portfolio is broadly diversified and tailored to your personal needs.